belgareth/scholarnetwork2/README.md

 Cheng-Jun Wang wangchj04@gmail.com Lingfei Wu wlf850927@gmail.com

 ## modified by belgareth

-It has also been ported for python 3.X
+It hasn't been maintained for a while and it came to be helpful in my literature research so i modified the scripts and It has also been ported for python 3.X

 Original instruction and repo via https://github.com/chengjun/scholarNetwork